It has become more common over the last few years to hear people say they are gluten free when talking about food.

 - The trend of free-from has strongly influenced the population of the country, who can afford to buy gluten-free products more often due to the higher disposable income.

-All of Creative Nature’s baking mixes and snacks are gluten-free, so perfect for anyone you know who suffers from coeliac disease or who is gluten intolerant.
+All of Creative Nature’s baking mixes and snacks are gluten free, so perfect for anyone you know who suffers from coeliac disease or who is gluten intolerant.
+Be sure to check our social media to see our gluten free recipes using our products.